On Practice

 I work through archival methods both formal and informal: scrapbooking, oral storytelling, performance, and Black domestic traditions of keeping.
 I am interested in how Black families—mine included—have long practiced self-documentation in the face of erasure.
 I understand these acts not only as survival, but as creativity, love, and care.

-Through The Things We Keep, I explore the blurred edges between research and ritual, between what is remembered and what is reimagined.
+Through The Things We Keep, I explore the blurred edges between memory and ritual, between what is remembered and what is reimagined.
 I am interested in memory as a living practice: tactile, embodied, imperfect.
 My creative process is often slow and sensory—gathering, listening, reworking.
 I follow threads, listen for ghosts, and trust the weight of what wants to remain.

 I make to remember, and I make to feel closer—to my people, to myself, and to a future rooted in tenderness.